legolabs/openvidu-php-rest-api/README.md

 # openvidu-php-rest-api
-OpenVidu REST API written in PHP
+OpenVidu REST API client written in PHP

 **Note**: PHP >= 7.2 required

-## A simple PHP implementation for OpenVidu REST API requests
+## A simple PHP implementation to send OpenVidu REST API requests

 OpenVidu [(https://openvidu.io)](https://openvidu.io/) is a powerful open source library for secure real-time video stream management and composition.
 OpenVidu provides a full REST API, and this project aims to create a simple PHP implementation to call them.